zactonicsai/kafka-eks-demo01/grunt.md

 brew install tflint tfsec trivy checkov pre-commit
 ```

+> **Ansible on Windows:** Ansible’s control node does not run natively on Windows — install and run it from WSL2 (`pip install ansible` inside Ubuntu).
+Windows machines can still be *managed* as Ansible targets over WinRM/SSH.

 ### VS Code

 Install the **HashiCorp Terraform** extension for syntax highlighting, autocomplete, and `terraform fmt` on save.
+On Windows, pair it with the **WSL** extension if you went the WSL2 route.

 -----